 d) North arrow.

-e) Scale - A numerical and an accurate graphical scale is required.
+e) Scale - A numerical and an accurate graphical scale is required for all commercial projects.

 f) Property lines, dimensions of lot, distance of new and existing structures from property lines.